Azure/Service-Fabric-Troubleshooting-Guides/Known_Issues/Application crashes after upgrade on Fabric 6.4.md

-# Application Upgrade fails for application with dependency  on wastorage.dll
+# Application with dependency  on wastorage.dll crashes on Service Fabric runtime 6.4.617.9590

 An known issue on clusters with 6.4.617.9590 runtime has been identified which causes applications with a dependency on wastorage.dll to crash.